FC Zeta Milano

-Football Club Zeta Milano, commonly known as Zeta Milano or colloquially as Zeta (/it/), is an Italian football club based in Milan, Lombardy, that will compete in Seconda Categoria, the 8th tier of the Italian football league system.
+Football Club Zeta Milano, commonly known as Zeta Milano or colloquially as Zeta (/it/), is an Italian football club based in Milan, Lombardy.
+The club competes in Prima Categoria, the seventh tier of the Italian football league system.

+Founded in 2024 by Antonio Pellegrino, better known online as ZWJackson, the club has been described by Italian media as a football project combining amateur football with digital content creation and social media.

 History

-The club was officially founded on May 22, 2024, by 26-year-old YouTuber Antonio Pellegrino, better known online as ZWJackson.
-Famous for his content on sports video games like FIFA/EA Sports FC, he had already gained real-life football experience, playing in Italy's Terza Categoria with Play2Give and even appearing in the UEFA Champions League qualifiers with San Marino's La Fiorita.
+The club was officially founded on 22 May 2024 by 26-year-old YouTuber Antonio Pellegrino, better known online as ZWJackson.
+Known for his content on sports video games such as FIFA and EA Sports FC, Pellegrino had previously played in Italy's Terza Categoria with Play2Give and had been included in La Fiorita's squad for the UEFA Champions League qualifying rounds.

-In May 2024, he announced the creation of the club through his Instagram profile, calling it "the first social-driven football team".
-True to this vision, he allowed his followers to decide the team's name, colors, and crest.
-The final choice was FC Zeta Milano, with red, white, and black as the official colors.
+In May 2024, Pellegrino announced the creation of the club through his Instagram profile, presenting it as a social-media-driven football project.
+Followers were involved in choosing the team's name, colours and crest.
+The final choice was FC Zeta Milano, with red, white and black as the club colours.
 The crest was later announced by Italian actor Paolo Ruffini.

-After announcing Chiaramonte as the coach and choosing the 'Gaetano Scirea' sports field in Buccinasco as their home ground, on May 30, they announced Jeda Capucho as their first signing.
+After announcing Umberto Maria Chiaramonte as head coach and choosing the "Gaetano Scirea" sports field in Buccinasco as the club's first home ground, the club announced former Serie A forward Jeda as its first signing.

-Once all the signings were completed, the club was registered in the Terza Categoria, being placed in the C group of the Milan section.
-The official debut took place on September 8 in the Coppa Lombardia, with a dominant 7–0 victory over Lacchiarella, which was documented by the president through a vlog on his YouTube account, as will be the case for all the matches.

-On October 9 they also made their debut in Terza Categoria with a 0–4 win over Virtus Abbiatense.
+Once the squad was assembled, the club was registered in Terza Categoria, in Group C of the Milan section.
+The official debut took place on 8 September 2024 in the Coppa Lombardia, with a 7–0 win over Lacchiarella.
+The match was documented by Pellegrino through a vlog on his YouTube channel, as part of the club's wider media project.
+The team also opened its league campaign with a 4–0 away win over Virtus Abbiatense.

 During the winter break, Zeta Milano played a friendly against former Serie A side Siena.
-The match ended 7–0 in favor of the Tuscans, who handed Pellegrino's team their first defeat.
+The match ended 7–0 in favour of Siena, giving Zeta Milano its first defeat.